Şeyh Muslihiddin: Views

-Şeyh Muslihiddin argued that Sheikh Bedreddin had taken a very Batiniyya (allegorical) approach for the exegesis of the Quran. Şeyh Muslihiddin also argued that Sheikh Bedreddin was hypocritical, because the latter had said the seekers of truth should not get involved in worldly affairs like politics, yet he himself participated in politics and started an uprising where many faithful Muslims had been killed.
+Şeyh Muslihiddin argued Sheikh Bedreddin had taken a very Batiniyya (allegorical) approach for the exegesis of the Quran. Şeyh Muslihiddin also argued Sheikh Bedreddin was hypocritical, because the latter had said the seekers of truth should not get involved in worldly affairs like politics, yet he himself participated in politics and started an uprising where many faithful Muslims were killed.
 Among the many commentators on Sheikh Bedreddin, Şeyh Muslihiddin was the only one who believed he was the leader of this uprising.
-However, Şeyh Muslihiddin did not criticise Sheikh Bedreddin’s work entirely, he just commented on the most controversial sections of it.
+However, Şeyh Muslihiddin did not criticise Sheikh Bedreddin’s work entirely, he just commented on its most controversial sections.

 Şeyh Muslihiddin’s criticism of Simaviism was based on the theology and jurisprudence of Sunni Islam.
 His understanding of Sufism was opposed to Shia, Batini and Ibahi ideologies; and he believed real Sufism should only be experienced and understood along with sharia law.
 Wahdat al-wujūd, or the unity of being, was important to his version of Sufism, and he believed its propounder Ibn Arabi hadn’t contradicted sharia law.
-However, he believed the Simavis hadn’t understood Ibn Arabi completely, and had instead arrived at incorrect interpretations. Şeyh Muslihiddin had claimed the Simavis were heretics and blasphemers because of their views on universal resurrection and Islamic cosmology.
-He was also opposed to the Uşşaki Sufis and the followers of İbrâhim Gülşenî.
+However, he believed the Simavis hadn’t understood Ibn Arabi completely, and had instead arrived at incorrect interpretations. Şeyh Muslihiddin claimed the Simavis were heretics and blasphemers because of their views on universal resurrection and Islamic cosmology.
+He was also opposed to Uşşaki Sufis and the followers of İbrâhim Gülşenî.
 In his work on the exegesis of the Al-Qadr chapter of the Quran, Şeyh Muslihiddin does not adopt the traditional approach for Quranic interpretation.
-He instead uses a liberal and more mystical approach, and discusses the chapter’s interpretations using Sufi methods, Quranic verses and the Hadith.
+He instead uses a liberal and more mystical approach, and discusses the chapter’s interpretation using Sufi methods, Quranic verses and the Hadith.
 In this work, he also expounds on the importance of Iʿtikāf (religious seclusion).